San Fernando Cathedral (La Union): History

 With the founding of San Fernando as a town in 1587, the mission of San Guillermo de Duladulang in 1590 was also decreed.
-In the barrio of San Vicente, Fr.
-Francisco Romero (OSA) and Fr.
-Santiago Olarte (OSA) initiated the building of a chapel (visita) in 1764.
-The friars moved the visita to Tanque and then to Kabaroan due to Mindanao’s moros and Visayan pintados raids.
+In the barrio of San Vicente, Francisco Romero (OSA) and Santiago Olarte (OSA) initiated the building of a chapel (visita) in 1764.
+The friars moved the visita to Tanque and then to Kabaroan due to Mindanao's Moros and Visayan pintados raids.

-In 1768, Fr.
-Juan Sorolla (OSA), Fr.
-Simon Guillermo (OSA), and Fr.
-Pedro Fernando (OSA) relocated the Church to its present site in the City of San Fernando.
-Later in 1817, Fr.
-Simon Torrado (OSA) erected another church and a convent.
+In 1768, Juan Sorolla (OSA), Simon Guillermo (OSA), and Pedro Fernando (OSA) relocated the Church to its present site in the City of San Fernando.
+Later in 1817, Simon Torrado (OSA) erected another church and a convent.

 St. William the Hermit Church was originally situated at Pindangan, now known as Barrio San Vicente.
-In 1759, Augustinian friar Padre Jose Torres convinced the two settlements to fuse into Pindangan (dry fish).
-He and the natives built a church under the patronage of Saint William the Hermit.
-In 1765, under its parish priest, Friar Fernando Rey, Pindangan was renamed San Fernando after the Catholic King of Spain.
+In 1759, Augustinian friar Jose Torres convinced the two settlements to fuse into Pindangan (dry fish).
+He and the natives built a church under the patronage of William the Hermit.
+In 1765, under its parish priest, Fernando Rey, Pindangan was renamed San Fernando after the Catholic King of Spain.

-It was in May 1786, that the Ministerio de San Fernando was created.
-But due to the shortage of priests during the period of 1792 to 1831, San Fernando became a “Visita” of Bauang and San Juan, La Union.
-In 1831, Father Juan Sorolla, the parish priest of Bauang in 1829, was assigned in San Fernando.
-It was only in 1817 when Father Simon Torrado and Father Sorolla, its first parish priest, constructed the Church.
+It was in May 1786 that the Ministerio de San Fernando was created.
+But due to the shortage of priests during the period of 1792 to 1831, San Fernando became a visita of Bauang and San Juan, La Union.
+In 1831, Juan Sorolla, the parish priest of Bauang in 1829, was assigned in San Fernando.
+It was only in 1817 when Simon Torrado and Sorolla, its first parish priest, constructed the church.

 The church was damaged by earthquakes in 1860 and 1892 (List of earthquakes in the Philippines).
-In 1873, Fr.
-Luis Perez (OSA) destroyed the abandoned walls due to the 1860 earthquake.
-Fr.
+In 1873, Luis Perez (OSA) destroyed the abandoned walls due to the 1860 earthquake.
 Jose Rodriguez Cabezas (OSA) renovated the convent and the church after the 1892 earthquake damages and added the bell tower.
 Katipuneros under Col. Blas Villamor and his Katipuneros sequestered the Church in 1898.